[Radius] Testing Radius authentication via global (radtest)

 1. Select Management ⇒ New User

-You can also check the created account in List Users.
+You can also check the created account by clicking List Users.

-Change Client settings to allow authentication from global IP
+Change the client settings to allow authentication from the global IP address

 client all { ipaddr = 0.0.0.0/0 secret = testing123 }